BezzubovEgor/react-router-navigation-confirm/README.md

 );
 ```

-1. `HistoryListener` - the component which start to listen all changes of history and help to understand when you go forward and when you go back in the navigation (`NavigationConfirmModal` will work even without HistoryListener, but if you click *forward* browser button, it will go back on the history).
+1. `HistoryListener` - the component-provider which start to listen all changes of history and help to understand when you go forward and when you go back in the navigation(`NavigationConfirmModal` and `NavigationConfirm` will not work without HistoryListener).

 2. `NavigationConfirmModal` - the component that displays confirmation dialog with to buttons (*Confirm* and *Cancel*) when you try to navigate to other page or Route.